Non-renormalization of the Hall viscosity of integer and Jain fractional quantum Hall phases by Coulomb interactions: The Hall viscosity in the non-relativistic field theory model of Lopez and Fradkin

 which is the length of the geodesic $\bold{r}(\xi )$ satisfying $\bold{r}(0)=x$, $\bold{r}(1)=y$.
 Variation of the geodesic distance with respect to a spatially homogeneous metric yields (see, e. g., \cite{bradlyn2012kubo})

 We will need the variation with respect to the inverse metric which will yield an additional minus sign for the spatial components.
-Consequently the expectation value of the stress tensor due to a homogeneous strain rate in linear response theory averaged over the sample area $A$ at inverse temperature $\beta$ in the fully interacting case can be calculated to be
+Consequently the expectation value of the stress tensor due to a homogeneous strain rate in linear response theory averaged over the sample area $A$ at inverse temperature $\beta$ in the fully interacting case can be calculated to be \begin{widetext}

+\end{widetext} Round brackets around indices are again employed to denote normalized symmetrization.
 Consider the first term in the final equality of Eq. (\ref{hallviscosityinteracting}).
 It stands in one-to-one correspondence with the non-interacting theory expression of Eq. (\ref{hallviscositynoninteracting}) up to interaction corrections of Weyl symbols of the propagator and its inverse excluding the leftmost fermion operator.
-If the system is homogeneous in the sense that the Weyl symbols of the Dirac operator and Green function only depend on the combination $p_{\mu}-A_{\mu}(x)$ with $A_{\mu}$ comprising only the homogeneous magnetic field, we may use the same argumentation as in the non-interacting case in order to perform manipulations leading to Eq. (\ref{freetopologicalinvariant}).
+An analogous conclusion has been made for the Hall conducitivity \cite{selch2023hall}.
+The physical expression for the Hall viscosity with inclusion of perturbative interactions seems to deviate from the topological expression due to the appearance of the non-interacting theory fermion operator.
 We label the second term in the final equality of Eq. (\ref{hallviscosityinteracting}) $\Delta^{\Sigma}\bar{T}_{ij}$.
 It may be written as

 Notice that the averaged (traceless part of the) energy momentum tensor may pick up another piece in the interacting case due to the variation of $S[\lambda ]$ which we denoted by $\Delta^{\lambda}T_{ij}$.
-On the one hand the density fluctuation field $\lambda$ couples the Coulomb interaction to the fermions thereby renormalizing the Dirac operator and Green function.
-On the other hand the bosonic action $S[\lambda ]$ itself may contribute to the (traceless part of the) energy momentum tensor according to
+On the one hand the density fluctuation field $\lambda$ couples the Coulomb interaction to the fermions thereby renormalizing the fermion operator and Green function.
+On the other hand the bosonic action $S[\lambda ]$ itself may contribute to the (traceless part of the) energy momentum tensor according to \begin{widetext}